luizgamedev/luizgamedev.github.io/portifolio/index.md

 ## Professional Experience:

-If you want to take a look at my linkedin just click <a href="http://br.linkedin.com/in/luizgosantos/en"> here</a>.
-My personal CV is also hosted <a href="http://bit.ly/CVLuizSantos"> here</a>.
+If you want to take a look at my LinkedIn just click <a href="http://br.linkedin.com/in/luizgosantos/en"> here</a>.
+My personal CV is also hosted <a href="http://bit.ly/CVLuizSantos16"> here</a>.

 ## Personal/GameDev Projects: